 Did Interior exceed its authority?

-If Interior unilaterally cuts water deliveries to California, litigation would center on Interior’s authority to do so despite California’s senior legal status.
-Interior’s role as the Lower Basin’s “water master” gives it broad authority to distribute water by contract and apportion shortage.
-However, the CAP is legally junior to California’s Colorado River allocation and about two-thirds of California’s Colorado River allocation predates the 1922 Colorado River Compact and thus has a senior status.4 Reclamation might justify water cuts for senior users like those in California by determining that some water uses are not “reasonably required for beneficial use.”5 Such a determination could be challenged in federal court.
-Reclamation would be on stronger legal ground cutting deliveries to the CAP given its junior legal status, but this could mean that some Tribes and cities like Phoenix and Tucson could face heavy supply reductions while farmers in California and elsewhere receive continued deliveries.
-Such cuts would likely trigger litigation from Arizona, individual water rights holders, and Tribes.
-Among other claims, Tribes could claim that any cuts that impact their water rights violate the U.S. federal trust responsibility to Tribes.
+If Interior unilaterally cut water deliveries to California, litigation would center on Interior’s authority to do so despite California’s senior legal status.
+The Central Arizona Project is legally junior to California’s Colorado River allocation and about two-thirds of California’s Colorado River allocation predates the 1922 Colorado River Compact and thus has a senior status.3 Although Reclamation would be on stronger legal ground cutting deliveries to the Central Arizona Project given its junior legal status, this could mean that some Tribes and cities like Phoenix and Tucson could face heavy supply reductions while farmers in California and elsewhere receive continued deliveries.

 Would lawsuits go directly to the U.S. Supreme Court or to federal district court?

-If a lawsuit over Colorado River cuts involves two or more states, it would go directly to the U.S. Supreme Court.7 Lawsuits between individual water rights holders and Reclamation could start in federal district court.8
+If a lawsuit over Colorado River cuts involves two or more states, it would go directly to the U.S. Supreme Court.4 Lawsuits between individual water rights holders and Reclamation could start in federal district court.5

 The Central Arizona Project Aqueduct, which transfers Colorado River water each year to cities, Tribes, and farms, is seen near Parker, Arizona.